The confusing bits of JSONPath explained

 OK now it’s much less confusing.
 We’re selecting:

-3. Operations with a key of “get” and a requestBody property in the value.
+3. Operations level: Select those with a key of “post” and a requestBody property in the value.

 Ancestor selectors

 Appending ^ to an expression selects the parent.
-This can be handy if you want to select a sibling of a high level ancestor.
+This can be handy if you want to select a high level cousin of something.
 For example, let’s find all path-level parameters ($.paths.*.parameters) but only on paths where there are PUT or POST operations that have a requestBody.
 You’d maybe initially think that you could do this to filter the path keys and then select the parameters child:

 $[paths][?(@[put,post][requestBody])][parameters]